Police Oversight in Boulder

 1. Submission

-Once you file a complaint, it will be transmitted to both the Office of the Independent Police Monitor and the Boulder Police Department’s Professional Standards Unit.
+Both the Office of the Independent Police Monitor and the Boulder Police Department’s Professional Standards Unit (PSU) receive your complaint.

 2. Classification

-The monitor will classify your complaint based on Boulder Police Departments Rules and General Orders.
+After a preliminary investigation by PSU, the monitor classifies your complaint and identifies specific allegations based on Boulder Police Department’s Rules and General Orders.

 3. Investigation

-The Professional Standards Unit or the subject officer’s immediate supervisor will conduct the investigation of the allegations.
-The monitor will observe interviews with officers, witnesses and complainants and conduct a review of the department’s investigation to ensure the investigation was fair, thorough and complete.
+PSU or the subject officer’s immediate supervisor investigates the allegations in conjunction with the monitor.
+The monitor participates in interviews with officers, witnesses and complainants and reviews the department’s investigation to ensure the investigation was fair, thorough and complete.
 The monitor may make recommendations to the department regarding the investigation, disposition, and discipline to be imposed.

 4. Review

-Once the investigation is complete, but before a final determination has been made by the department, the all-civilian Police Oversight Panel will have the opportunity to review your complaint and the department’s investigation.
-The oversight panel may make recommendations to the department regarding disposition and discipline to be imposed.
-Regardless of whether or not the panel provides any recommendations for your case, the monitor reviews all complaint investigations to ensure that they are complete and thorough.
+Once the investigation is complete, but before a final determination has been made by the department, the all-civilian Police Oversight Panel will vote to review your complaint and the department’s investigation.
+The panel may recommend disposition, discipline and changes to policy.
+Regardless of whether the panel provides any recommendations for your case or not, the monitor reviews all complaint investigations to ensure that they are complete and thorough.

 5. Notification